Flathead Hotshots: Incidents

 In 2008, two Flathead Hotshots crewmembers were struck by lightning while conducting a prescribed fire.

 In 2010, a crewmember suffered a broken femur while assigned to the Deer Park Fire.
 The situation became exponentially more complicated when the air ambulance sent to evacuate the firefighter suffered a landing mishap which put the helicopter and helispot out of service.
-The series of events became an incident with an incident within an incident.
+The series of events became an incident within an incident within an incident.